Difference Between Joint Venture vs Partnership

-- Joint Venture is nothing but the business entity which is created by two or more persons/parties by and large characterized by pooled ownership and parties in Joint venture as known as co-Venturers, however, Partnership is a legal arrangement where partners, agree to cooperate to advance their mutual interests, and participant in partnership is known as partners.
+- A Joint Venture is nothing but the business entity which is created by two or more persons/parties by and large characterized by pooled ownership and parties in a Joint venture as known as co-venturers; however, a Partnership is a legal arrangement where partners agree to cooperate to advance their mutual interests, and participant in partnership is known as partners.

-- Joint Venture is formed between the parties to achieve a precise goal in a specific time period and profit earning may or may not be the goal of Joint Venture, whereas Partnership is not limited only one project or goal, rather its focus running a business for long terms and make a profit from it.
+- A Joint Venture is formed between the parties to achieve a precise goal in a specific time period, and profit earning may or may not be the goal of Joint Venture, whereas Partnership is not limited to only one project or goal, rather its focus on running a business for long terms and make a profit from it.

-- In Joint, Venture business is terminated or come to an end as soon as a precise goal achieved by the parties, however, partnership partners can close their partnership firm only after mutual consent.
-So, it shows that Joint Venture is a short term contract and partnership is a long-term contract.
+- In a Joint, Venture a business is terminated or comes to an end as soon as a precise goal is achieved by the parties; however, partnership partners can close their partnership firm only after mutual consent.
+So, it shows that Joint Venture is a short-term contract and a partnership is a long-term contract.

-- There is no special Act or law for Joint Venture, however, there is a separate act established by government for partnership.
+- There is no special Act or law for Joint Venture; however, there is a separate act established by the government for partnership.

 - Accounting for Joint ventures is not done ongoing concern basis since it is for short terms.
-The method of accounting for the joint venture is liquidation accounting, whereas in the case of partnership firm accounting is done going concern basis, in short, it is essential for partnership firms to maintain books of accounts.
+The method of accounting for the joint venture is liquidation accounting, whereas, in the case of a partnership firm, accounting is done going a concern basis; in short, it is essential for partnership firms to maintain books of accounts.

-- In Joint venture there are no joint and several liabilities unless there is a special agreement, however, in partnership, there is joint and several liabilities on partners.
+- In a Joint venture, there are no joint and several liabilities unless there is a special agreement; however, in partnership, there are joint and several liabilities on partners.

 Joint Venture vs Partnership Comparison Table

-The Joint Venture differs from Partnership in the following aspects:
+The Joint Venture differs from a Partnership in the following aspects:

 |Persons Involved||The parties carrying on a business in the form of Joint ventures are Co-Venturers.||In Partnership, parties are called partners.|